 - Secure the build pipeline and know your dependencies.
 Provenance, signing, an SBOM, and third-party actions pinned to commit SHAs in your CI/CD flow (SolarWinds, tj-actions/changed-files).
 Treat SaaS OAuth integrations as part of that supply chain too (Salesloft Drift).

 - Turn on complete, tamper-resistant audit logging and actually build detections on it.
 You cannot respond to what you cannot see (Storm-0558, and every long-dwell breach here).
+Then baseline what each integration and service identity normally does, because the 2026 chains generate no failed logins to catch (Vimeo, Storm-2949, Megalodon).
 See detection engineering and incident response.

 None of this is exotic.
 That is the point.
 These breaches did not fall to novel research; they fell to fundamentals that were skipped, scoped too broadly, or turned off for convenience.
 If you want a worked example of these same controls applied to a real (small) production system, this site documents its own setup in how CSOH.org is secured.